Delegators

 RemoteOnlyDelegator error on every launch path.
 When the platform is agnt, the reference is

-surfaced in the --format agnt workflow export as an agnt-agent node; other platforms
+surfaced in the --format agnt workflow export as a native AGNT agnt-agent node; other platforms

 ride opaquely in the profile.